githubschool/science-of-where/_posts/0000-01-17-githubteacher.md

 ---
 layout: slide
-title: "Welcome to my awesome slide"
+title: "This is my new slide"
 ---

 Caption here